InfiMed-ORBIT: Aligning LLMs on Open-Ended Complex Tasks via Rubric-Based Incremental Training: HealthBench-Hard versus HealthBench-Consensus

-To quantify the difficulty gap between benchmark subsets and verify the integrity of our data pipeline, we examine the semantic topology of the rubrics.
-We embed all rubrics using the Qwen3-Embedding model (4096 dimensions)~\cite{zhang2025qwen3} and apply t-SNE to visualize the resulting manifold in two dimensions.
+To quantify the difficulty gap between benchmark subsets and check the integrity of the rubric pipeline, we compare the semantic topology of their rubrics.
+We embed all criteria with Qwen3-Embedding (4096 dimensions)~\cite{zhang2025qwen3} and visualize the resulting manifold with t-SNE.

-\textbf{Homogeneity in Consensus (Fig.~\ref{fig:consensus_tsne}).} As shown in Fig.~\ref{fig:consensus_tsne}, rubrics from HealthBench-Consensus form tight, coherent clusters.
+\textbf{Homogeneity in Consensus (Fig.~\ref{fig:consensus_tsne}).} As shown in Fig.~\ref{fig:consensus_tsne}, HealthBench-Consensus rubrics form tight, coherent clusters.
 This geometric structure reflects strong semantic homogeneity, indicating that the constraints are standardized and recurrent.
-Such concentration in the solution space explains why baseline models perform well on this subset: the underlying reasoning patterns are stable and readily learnable.
+This concentration is consistent with stronger baseline performance on this subset: the underlying reasoning patterns appear to be more standardized and reusable.

-\textbf{Sparsity in Hard (Fig.~\ref{fig:hard_tsne}).} In contrast, rubrics from HealthBench-Hard exhibit a sparse, dispersed topology with large gaps and isolated points.
-This semantic sparsity signals greater constraint variability and elevated reasoning complexity.
-Models must navigate a fragmented logic space, where success relies not on pattern reuse but on flexible, context-sensitive reasoning.
+\textbf{Sparsity in Hard (Fig.~\ref{fig:hard_tsne}).} In contrast, the HealthBench-Hard rubrics display a sparse and scattered structure, marked by wide gaps and isolated points.
+This semantic thinness reflects higher variability in constraints and increased reasoning complexity.
+Models must navigate a fractured logical landscape, where success depends not on reusing patterns but on adaptable, context-aware reasoning.

-The sharp structural divergence between Fig.~\ref{fig:consensus_tsne} and Fig.~\ref{fig:hard_tsne} provides strong evidence for data integrity.
-Although Consensus rubrics serve as few-shot exemplars for synthesizing Hard rubrics, the minimal geometric overlap confirms that the Hard subset remains semantically distinct.
-This ensures that observed performance gains reflect genuine alignment improvements rather than contamination or unintended information transfer from the prompt examples.
+The structural divergence between Fig.~\ref{fig:consensus_tsne} and Fig.~\ref{fig:hard_tsne} corroborate the integrity of the evaluation split.
+Although Consensus rubrics are used as few-shot examples during rubric generation, the Hard subset remains semantically separate, making it unlikely that the observed improvements stem from straightforward memorization of the prompt examples.